SEKOIA-IO/documentation/_shared_content/develop/guides/automation/overview.md

 2. The UUID of the trigger/action.
 It must be unique
 3. The slug name of the trigger/action
       * It allows to execute the appropriate action/trigger in a module that may have many of them
+4. The Docker parameters that will be specified when running the trigger/action
-4. The arguments expected to run
+5. The arguments expected to run
       * In addition to those arguments, the trigger/action will also have access to the configuration of the module
       * The `arguments` attribute must be a valid JSON Schema object
-5. Arguments can be mandatory
+6. Arguments can be mandatory
-6. The kind of events this trigger will create or the result of the action
+7. The kind of events this trigger will create or the result of the action
       * It is located under the `results` key
       * The `results` attribute should be a valid JSON Schema object